ML4GW/aframe/README.md

         --trainer.logger.name=my-first-run \
         --trainer.logger.save_dir=~/aframe/results/my-first-run
 ```
 This will infer most of your training arguments from the YAML config that got put into the container at build time.
 If you want to change this config, or if you change any code and you want to see those changes reflected inside the container, you can simply update the start of the command to read `apptainer run --nv --bind .:/opt/aframe`.

 Once your run is started, you can go to [wandb.ai](https://wandb.ai) and track your loss and validation score.
 If you don't want to track your run with W&B, just remove all the first three `--trainer` arguments above.
 This will save your training metrics to a local CSV in the `save_dir`.

 You can even train using multiple GPUS, simply by specifying a list of comma-separated GPU indices to `APPTAINERENV_CUDA_VISIBLE_DEVICES`.

-### One layer up: `luigi`
+### One layer up: `luigi` and `law`
 That command above is simple enough, but it might be nice to 1) specify e.g. W&B arguments with configs, and 2) longer term, incorporate this train task as one step in a larger pipeline.
 To do this, this repo takes advantage of a library called `luigi` (and a slightly higher-level wrapper, `law`) to construct configurable, modular tasks that can be strung into pipelines.
-To execute the train task via `luigi`, first install the current project via `poetry`
+To understand the structure of `luigi` tasks, it is reccommended to read the [docs](https://luigi.readthedocs.io/en/stable/).

+The top level `aframev2` repository contains the [environment](pyproject.toml) that is used to launch tasks with `luigi` and `law`.
+to install this environment, simply run

 ```
 poetry install
 ```

-Then run
+To run a local training job you can now run

 ```
 poetry run law run aframe.TrainLocal \
-    --gpus <ID of GPU to train on> \
+    --gpus <ID of GPUs to train on> \
     --image ~/aframe/images/train.sif \
     --config /opt/aframe/projects/train/config.yaml \
     --data-dir ~/aframe/data/train \